salesforce-marketingcloud/FuelSDK-Node-Auth/README.md

 Use our [REST][1] and [SOAP][2] clients to interact with these APIs at a low-level.

-This library is compatible with:
+This library is compatible with almost all versions of Node.
+You can check our [Travis build](https://travis-ci.org/salesforce-marketingcloud/FuelSDK-Node-Auth) for more details.
-- Node.js
-  - 0.10
-  - 0.12
-- io.js

 **Node 0.8.x**